fxos-components/serviceworkerware/README.md

 ## Writing a middleware layer

-Each middleware is defined by an object containing a number of callbacks that will handle the ServiceWorker events:
+Each middleware instance is an object implementing one callback per `ServiceWorker` event type to be handled:

 ```
 {